forestgrape/coronavirus/index.md

 Conversational remarks about how I understand particle deposition models.

 Particle deposition and clearance are possibly relevant for Covid-19 in view of:
-* infection pathways
+* infection pathway
 * spread within the lower respiratory tract (pathogenesis)
 * spread to the pharynx (swab test and transmission)
 * spread out of the body (transmission)
 * depositions of medicaments for treatment

 How many particles are deposited/absorbed in which region of the respiratory tract depends on various factors ([park et al](#park) have recently written a review).

 ##### factors
 - particles properties such as diameter, density, form and material
 - breathing volume and frequency
-- air humidity and how much the air is moistened in the lung  [citation to be added and to explored further, may play an important role in Covid-19]
+- air humidity and how much the air is moistened in the lung.
+E.g. described in an article by [zhong18](#zhong18)]
 - orientation respect to gravity i.e. wether horizontal or vertical
 <br><br>